alexro/TokenAuth/README.md

 TokenAuth
 =========

-Demonstrates token-based authentication in an AngularJS/NodeJS project
+Demonstrates token-based authentication in an AngularJS/NodeJS project.

+Uses Protractor for e2e testing.